 Long distance relationships are hard.
 That’s not really news, is it?
-Six years ago when I was moving back to the US from England, Dan and I had to decide if we wanted to stay together.
+When I was moving back to the US from England, Dan and I had to decide if we wanted to stay together.
 We had to decide if 4,000 miles was not only worth it, but possible.
-I spent some time searching for inspiring long distance relationship stories on the internet, but … I didn’t find anything!
+I spent some time searching for inspiring long distance relationship stories on the internet, but… I didn’t find anything!

 But years later, we are still together.
 It’s not always easy, but it’s so incredibly worth it – and ultimately, that’s what it boils down to.
 Making a choice every day to invest in your relationship because it’s worth it to have that person in your life, even if you can’t physically be together.

 With more and more people in long distance relationships these days, I decided to reach out to some of my fellow bloggers to share their inspiring long distance relationship stories.
 I’ve loved reading through their stories – many are now reunited after years apart, including myself and Dan whilst we travel on our round-the-world trip together.

 Inspiring Long Distance Relationship Stories From Couples Around the World